rattatham/HTMLRPGGame/README.md

 # HTMLRPGGame

-This repo is my HTML practice by making some easy game
+This repo is my HTML, CSS, Javascript practice by making some easy game